tldr-pages/tldr/pages/common/calibredb.md

 `calibredb add {{file1 file2 …}}`

-- Add all ebooks under directory recursively to the library:
+- Add all ebooks under a directory recursively to the library:

 `calibredb add -r {{path/to/directory}}`